Alex Gilbert (footballer): West Bromwich Albion

-A left winger or forward, Gilbert began his career in the West Bromwich Albion Academy at U9 level and progressed to sign a two-year scholarship deal in 2018.
+An attacking midfielder, Gilbert began his career in the West Bromwich Albion Academy at U9 level and progressed to sign a two-year scholarship deal in 2018.
 He was offered a professional contract at the end of the 2019–20 season, but declined to sign it and departed The Hawthorns.

 Brentford

+2020–21

 On 29 September 2020, Gilbert transferred to the B team at Championship club Brentford on a two-year contract, with the option of a further year, on a free transfer.
-Gilbert was an unused substitute during 9 first team league matches between December 2020 and March 2021 and made two FA Cup appearances.
+Gilbert was an unused substitute in nine first team league matches between December 2020 and March 2021 and made what would be his only first team appearances for the club with two FA Cup appearances.
 He was not involved during Brentford's successful 2021 playoff campaign and finished the 2020–21 B team season with 10 goals from 22 appearances.

+2021–22 and loan to Swindon Town

 Gilbert was involved with the first team squad during the 2021–22 pre-season and on transfer deadline day August 2021, he joined League Two club Swindon Town on loan until the end of the 2021–22 season.
 He made 12 appearances prior to the termination of the loan on 4 January 2022.
-Gilbert played the second half of the 2021–22 season with the B team, with whom he won the London Senior Cup.
+Gilbert played the second half of the 2021–22 season with the Brentford B team, with whom he won the London Senior Cup.

+2022–23

-The one-year option on Gilbert's contract was taken up at the end of the 2021–22 season and he captained the B team early in the campaign.
+The one-year option on Gilbert's contract was taken up at the end of the 2021–22 season and he captained the B team during the 2022–23 season.
 On 8 November 2022, Gilbert won his first senior call-up for nearly two years, for an EFL Cup third round match versus Gillingham and he remained an unused substitute during the shoot-out defeat.
-Gilbert was included in the first team squad for its mid-season training camp in Girona and scored in a 2–1 friendly defeat to Bordeaux.
+He was included in the first team squad for its mid-season training camp in Girona and scored in a 2–1 friendly defeat to Bordeaux.
+Half of Gilbert's 16 goals scored during the B team season came in the team's victorious 2022–23 Premier League Cup campaign.
+His performances were recognised with the team's Player of the Year award.

+Gilbert entered discussions over a contract extension at the end of the 2022–23 season, which proved fruitless.
+He departed the club in July 2023 and finished his B team career with 79 appearances.